LueKely/To-do-list/README.md

 # To-Do-List
-* My attempts to making a list maker
+* My attempts to make a to do list maker